 Face coverings mandatory in Oxford, Elgin

-Face coverings will be mandatory in enclosed public spaces as of midnight tonight (Thursday, July 30).
+Face coverings are now mandatory in enclosed public spaces in the Tillsonburg area as of Friday, July 31.

-Southwestern Public Health has issued a letter of instruction for all businesses in Oxford County and Elgin County.
+Southwestern Public Health issued a letter of instruction for all businesses in Oxford and Elgin counties.
 It includes a one-week grace period to allow businesses time to prepare.
-Policies must be in place by 12 a.m. on August 6.
+Policies must be in place by August 6.

+The second policy for employee spaces focuses on physical distancing, face coverings when physical distancing is not possible, enhanced cleaning and disinfecting, and requiring staff who are sick to stay home while advising they be tested for COVID-19.

+“Make no mistake, the key to continued success in protecting our health and our economy from COVID-19 is in our hands,” said Dr. Joyce Lock, Medical Officer of Health, in a letter to businesses.
+“The Public Health instructions to business and organization owners and operators provide you with clear direction so you can continue to be part of the solution in keeping our communities safe.”

-Southwestern Public Health is also recommending municipalities pass bylaws for a consistent approach to face coverings across the region, subject to timing for local councils to meet.
+Southwestern Public Health is also recommending municipalities pass bylaws for a consistent approach to face coverings across the region.
 Tillsonburg’s next regular council meeting is August 10.

 When it comes to enforcement, Southwestern Public Health and its municipal partners will take an education-first approach.
 However, individuals and corporations that do not comply could face fines.